 When my daughter was born, I didn’t plan to co-sleep with her.
-I knew that the safest sleep space for babies is the crib so hers was set up in our bedroom.
-The problem was that she vomited every time I laid her flat, so the next thing I knew I was bed sharing with my baby and Daddy got relocated to the couch.
+I knew that the safest sleep space for a baby or toddler is the crib so hers was set up in our bedroom.
+The problem was that she vomited every time I laid her flat, so we resorted to bed sharing and Daddy got moved to the couch.

-When the four month sleep regression hit, she was up every hour and breastfeeding was the only thing that settled her.
-Then she started rolling, and I couldn’t sleep out of worrying she’d roll off the bed.
-At that point I needed to know how to stop co-sleeping and transition my baby to a crib.
+A few months later she started rolling and I couldn’t sleep out of worrying she’d roll off the bed.
+At that point I knew I needed to stop co-sleeping and transition my baby to a crib.

-There are safety risks when bed sharing with your baby.
+There are safety risks when bed sharing with your baby or toddler.
 Plus, co-sleeping with a baby that can roll, crawl or scoot off the bed presents an even bigger challenge.
-Babies sleep best when their sleep space has boundaries.
-And parents sleep well from the peace of mind they get knowing their baby is safe.
+Babies and toddlers sleep best when their sleep space has boundaries and parents sleep well from the peace of mind they get knowing their baby is safe.

-If you’re ready to stop co-sleeping and transition your baby to a crib, you’re in the right place.
-This article explains the necessary steps to take for babies transitioning to cribs and toddlers transitioning to toddler beds.
+If you’re ready to stop co-sleeping and transition your baby or toddler to a crib, you’re in the right place.
+This article explains the necessary steps to take and gives you options on how to do it.

 This post may contain affiliate links.